-Notes to Financial Statements December 31, 2013 and 2012 (in Canadian dollars)
+Notes to Financial Statements December 31, 2014 and 2013 (in Canadian dollars)

-(j) Earnings (loss) per share
+(j) Loss per share

-Basic (loss) earnings per share is computed by dividing the total comprehensive (loss) income attributable to shareholders by the weighted average number of common shares outstanding during the year.
+Basic loss per share is computed by dividing the total comprehensive loss attributable to shareholders by the weighted average number of common shares outstanding during the year.
 The Company uses the treasury stock method to determine the dilutive effect of stock options and warrants.
 The treasury stock method assumes the notional exercise of all in-the-money stock options and warrants and that all notional proceeds to the Company are used to repurchase the Company's stock at the average market price during the year.
-No adjustment to diluted earnings (loss) per share is made if the result of this calculation is anti-dilutive or if the Company is in a loss position.
+No adjustment to diluted loss per share is made if the result of this calculation is anti-dilutive or if the Company is in a loss position.